octocat/Spoon-Knife/README.md

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart

-don't forget "git checkout" to enter in the branch of the fork you have just created.
+don't forget "git checkout" to enter in the branch of the fork you have just created..